-The economic uncertainty fuelled by the spread of coronavirus has meant that many employers have been faced with the difficult decision of what to do when either some roles are no longer required, or when there is little or no work for their employees within the organisation.
+The economic uncertainty fuelled by the spread of coronavirus has meant that many employers have been faced with the difficult decision of what to do when either some roles are no longer required or when there is little or no work for employees

-However, the plans proposed by the Chancellor, Rishi Sunak, under the Coronavirus Job Retention Scheme have been designed to support employers and minimise the number of job losses.
+However, the plans proposed by Chancellor Rishi Sunak under the Coronavirus Job Retention Scheme (CJRS) have been designed to support employers and minimise the number of job losses.

 - What is a furloughed employee?

 - What is the Coronavirus Job Retention Scheme?

 - What are the latest updates to the Coronavirus Job Retention Scheme?